-For the selection of investments, the manager has chosen two environmental indicators: "Greenhouse Gas Intensity" and "Exposure to companies active in the fossil fuel sector".
-The subfund's consideration of these indicators stems from, in particular, the application of our coal phase-out policy as well as sectoral exclusions set out by the label guidelines.
-In addition, the manager favours companies with low CO2 emissions or companies working to reduce their carbon intensity.

-• Exclusion of issuers:

-Considered non-compliant with the principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises;

-- Exposed to controversial weapons.

-Lastly, the subfund takes into consideration the principal adverse impacts in its engagement approach, which incorporates several levers for action including 1) direct dialogue with companies about their consideration of environmental and social issues to ensure that they are able to face the future and maintain long-term financial viability, 2) the exercising of voting rights by which we express our support for positive development initiatives or, conversely, our disagreement when directors do not meet our expectations, and 3) a gradual escalation procedure with companies when the ESG risks or controversies to which they are exposed are not managed.
+- For the selection of investments, the manager has chosen an environmental indicator: "Greenhouse Gas Intensity".
+The subfund's consideration of this indicator stems from, in particular, the application of our coal phase-out policy.
+In addition, the manager favours companies with low CO2 emissions or companies working to reduce their carbon intensity. - Exclusion of issuers: - Considered non-compliant with the principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises; - Exposed to controversial weapons. - Lastly, the subfund takes into consideration the principal adverse impacts in its engagement approach, which incorporates several levers for action including 1) direct dialogue with companies about their consideration of environmental and social issues to ensure that they are able to face the future and maintain long-term financial viability, 2) the exercising of voting rights by which we express our support for positive development initiatives or, conversely, our disagreement when directors do not meet our expectations, and 3) a gradual escalation procedure with companies when the ESG risks or controversies to which they are exposed are not managed.
 In practice, the Greenhouse Gas Intensity indicator is taken into consideration, in particular, through dialogue with companies to assess how their carbon neutrality transition plans take into account impacts on employees, supply chains, communities and consumers.